pjvds/goworkshop/README.md

 Hints:

 * Use `fmt.Sprintf` instead of `fmt.Printf` to get a string value instead of printing it to the console.
-* You can create a endles loop with the `for` keyword: `for{ ... }`.
+* You can create a endless loop with the `for` keyword: `for{ ... }`.
 * Don't worry about the endles loop you create, `ctrl`+`c` should kill your process.

 ## 07 Select

-The select statement lets a goroutine wait on multiple communication operations.
+The select statement lets a go routine wait on multiple communication operations.

 A select blocks until one of its cases can run, then it executes that case.
-It chooses one at random if multiple are ready.
+It chooses one at random when multiple are ready.

     select {
         case v := <-chanA: